kunilovskaya/hypohyper/README.md

 * represent training pairs with fasttext (to address out-of-embeddings issues esp for MWE), train a binary classifier to predict whether hypernymy obtains between any given pair of words; for every test word build all possible wordpairs with all names of senses, predict hypernymy, replace words to synsets_ids, set ids, get top 10;
 * learn a transformation matrix to go from a hyponym embedding to its hypernym vector; predict a hypernym vector for each (single word) test items; represent each sense/synset with a vector, return 10 pairs with the highest cosine similarity
-* failed to adopt Ustalov's [hyperstar2017](https://arxiv.org/pdf/1707.03903) or make use of [PatternSims](https://github.com/cental/patternsim)

-**work in progress**

-DONE: Can we reduce ruWordNet items to single word entries only to identify hypernym synsets ids?
-Are there many synsets that are lemmatized only via MWE?
-TODO: get a generalized/averaged vector for each synset